Hagandasj/Delta_G_Histogram/readme.md

 # Description

-This python script will convert current values from bin files to conductance data and create a Kernel Density Estimator plot of these values.
+This python script will open and work with current and voltage values extracted from a bin file (generated from an Azopatch 200B).
+This script can plot the current data (in time) and histogram these values.

 ## Notes on Code

-This file is outputting KDE plots.
-However, it takes about 30 minutes to generate these plots for a ~20 minute run at 100 kHz.
-I am hoping to have this optimized by this by Friday (3/8/2021).
+This file is outputting KDE plots, histogram plots, and scatter plots of the current data.
+This file is still being updated to be able to work the data in other ways.